 Suicide ideation — thoughts about or a preoccupation with suicide — isn’t just a term to me; I believed my life was worthless at age 17.
 It took me hours to fall asleep, and I saw no reason to leave the warmth of my bed and attend school.
 My parents brought me to a counselor, whom I easily fooled into believing I was fine.
 The next counselor managed to diagnose clinical depression.
 With therapy and medication, the thoughts of suicide abated, and I began building a mental health toolbox that I continue to use every single day.

 As a parent now, my quest to be well versed in youth suicide prevention stems from the knowledge that mental health fluctuates for people all the time.
 Staying alert to distress signals from our children and other teens we know is vital work.
-Suicide is the second-leading cause of death for people ages 10–24, and there are more than 5,400 suicide attempts by students in grades 7–12 every single day in the United States.
+Suicide is the third-leading cause of death for people ages 10–14 and the second-leading cause of death for people ages 15-24, and there are more than 5,400 suicide attempts by students in grades 7–12 every single day in the United States.

-Unfortunately, in Washington state, the suicide rate is 14 percent higher than our country’s national average.
-A recent survey of our state’s middle and high schools reports that 1 in 10 students “had made a suicide attempt” in the last year while 1 in 5 students “had seriously thought about it.”
+Unfortunately, in Washington state, the suicide rate is higher than our country’s national average: 15.2 per 100,000 compared to a national average of 14 per 100,000.
+A 2014 survey of our state’s middle and high schools reports that 1 in 10 students “had made a suicide attempt” in the last year while 1 in 5 students “had seriously thought about it.”

 Focus on prevention